 Add the gin and vermouths to a cocktail shaker.
 Cut an orange into quarters and squeeze one quarter right into the shaker.
 Add the bitters, seal and shake until cold.
 Strain into a chilled cocktail glass and garnish with an orange wheel.

 There was a time when you could walk into a bar and order a Bronx Cocktail.
-I'm pretty sure those days are over, or at least there aren't too many places like that left—but perhaps they will return.
+We are pretty sure those days are over, or at least there aren’t too many places like that left—but perhaps they will return.
 If you were so bold as to order a Bronx with Bitters, you would have our Drink Of The Week.
 The Income Tax is also sometimes referred to as the Maurice.
 Why?
-I don't know why.
+We don’t know why.

 We don’t usually like recipes that call for “half of a lime” or that say “squeeze a quarter of an orange” or any other misguided fraction of a fresh ingredient.
 It’s inconsistent.
 We’d much rather see a measurement in ounces.
 The juice that you get from an orange on Thursday probably won’t match the amount you get over the weekend or a month from now.
 However, in this cocktail, it doesn’t seem to matter that much.
 Adding a squeeze of juice, even if it’s not a precise amount, will tame the spirit, flavor the drink, and bring all of the other ingredients together to give you the confidence to fill out those forms.
 Just remember to be more precise on your 1040.
 Actually, you should probably fill out the forms first, and then try this drink.
 We don’t want to be responsible for giving you another great recipe, only to find out you enjoyed it so much you forgot to do your taxes.
 But if that does happen, please, tell us your story in the comments below.
 We don’t think the IRS reads this website.